-4-69.
+1-160.
 Can we write only one measurable annual goal?

 The amount of goals written should be based on the student's needs.
-(For students working on extended standards at least one goal in the area of reading, math, and functional skills is required).
+(For students working on Alternate Achievement Standards at least one goal in the area of reading, math, and functional skills is required).

-4-70.
+1-161.
 Do we write a measurable annual goal for all academic areas or just for the area(s) of the student's weakness?